tilyupo/qustar/README.md

 Query SQL database through an array-like API.

-## Motivation

-Existing solutions are falling into two camps:

-- **High level ORM**.
-   Those provide rigid high level API that works well in simple cases but fails when something non trivial is needed.
-It also forces you to learn a bunch of specific API that is different for every library.
-- **Low level SQL query builders**.
-   Those are more flexible and generally look similar to SQL.
-The problem with those is that they are too verbose for typical tasks.

-Qustar provides familiar API and flexibility without sacrificing ease of use.
-We archive it through mimicking native JavaScript array API (`filter`, `map`, `slice`, `flatMap`, etc).

 ## Quick start

-To start using qustar with SQLite (the list of all supported data sources is available below) run the following command:
+To start using qustar with SQLite (the list of all supported data sources is [available below](#supported-database-drivers)) run the following command:

 ```sh
 npm install qustar qustar-sqlite3 sqlite3